-- Set the header to Rigid mode and wait for the knife to become fully rigid (up to 15 minutes). - 2.
-Fully lower table.
+- Fully lower table.
 Fully lower reel. - Adjust finger pitch so the tips of the reel fingers are as close to the cutter bar as possible with the adjustment ring at middle position (5 for HB reels, or 3 for the CAM reel).
 See section 16.4 on page 60 for details on adjusting finger pitch.

-Fig. 175 - Reel finger pitch adjustment
+Fig. 149 - Reel finger pitch adjustment

 Position reel fingers as close to cutterbar & feather plates as possible, using fore/aft cylinders.
-5. Using a wrench to rotate the 3/4" UNC adjustment bolts on the left and right reel arms, raise or lower reel.
+4. Using a wrench to rotate the 3/4" UNC adjustment bolts on the left and right reel arms, raise or lower reel.
 Adjust each shaft so the clearance between the reel fingers and cutterbar is a minimum of 1 1/2" (3.8 cm) along full length of reel.

-Fig. 176 - Reel Height Adjustment Bolt
+Fig. 150 - Reel Height Adjustment Bolt

-6. Adjust the center reel arm height (if applicable) by removing the pin, releasing the lock and turning the 1" UNC adjustment nut as shown below.
+5. Adjust the center reel arm height (if applicable) by removing the pin, releasing the lock and turning the 1" UNC adjustment nut as shown below.

-Fig. 177 - Center Reel Arm Height Adjustment
+Fig. 151 - Center Reel Arm Height Adjustment